ray-project/ray/doc/source/tune/tutorials/tune-stopping.rst

 :ref:`Here <tune-two-types-of-ckpt>` we talked about two types of Tune checkpoints.
 Both checkpoints come into play when resuming a Tune run.

-When resuming an interrupted/errored Tune run, Tune first looks at Experiment checkpoint to identify a list of trials in different state at the time of interruption or error out.
+When resuming an interrupted/errored Tune run, Tune first looks at the experiment-level checkpoint to find the list of trials at the time of the interruption.
+Ray Tune then locates the trial-level checkpoint of each trial.

-Tune then locates the Trial checkpoint of each trial.
-Depending on the user's options ("resume_unfinished", "resume_errored", "restart_errored"), Tune then decides whether to restore a given non-finished trial from its latest checkpoint available or start from fresh.
+Depending on the specified resume option ("resume_unfinished", "resume_errored", "restart_errored"), Ray Tune then decides whether to restore a given non-finished trial from its latest available checkpoint or start from scratch.

 .. _tune-stopping-ref: